rong360/cdc/doc/english.md

 ### Fundamental

-A cdc program (here referred to as a running instance) is connected to the mysql binlog, which is equivalent to adding a slave library to mysql.
+When  cdc program connected to the mysql server, it is equivalent to adding a slave to mysql.

-Read the binlog event through the main thread, send it to the queue, read the corresponding queue event by the worker thread, and distribute the event

-Here are two kinds of sending strategies:
+Here are two kinds of strategies:

-1. Does not guarantee the order of sending, only concerned with the database change operation, the default provides four distribution threads (worker thread), corresponding blocking queue

-2. To ensure the sequence of events sent, seq worker threads send events corresponding to seq blocking queue

-Two kinds of strategies can be selected according to actual needs, and the former has better performance.
+1. Provide multiple distribution threads, performance first

+2. Guarantee event sending order, single thread send event, order priority

 Send event to convert binlog binary stream to JSON format string.
 This project provides rabbitmq message listener and sends messages to rabbitmq TOPIC type